ied206/Joveler.Compression/native/zstd/README.md

-# ZSTD Native Library Compile
+# zstd Native Library Compile

 This document explains how the embedded native binaries are compiled.

 ## Source

-ZSTD source can be obtained from [GitHub](https://github.com/facebook/zstd/releases).
+zstd source can be obtained from [GitHub](https://github.com/facebook/zstd/releases).

 ## Windows - x86, x64, arm64